Listen to any of the Live Streams using the audio player above; it's available on all pages starting with digital.vpr.net.

 What Are MP3, AAC and Flash?

 MP3 is the most common encoding for digital audio and is supported across the greatest number of browsers and devices.
 AAC+ is audio coding that delivers higher quality audio at lower bandwidth.
 Flash is a common internet software platform that we use to deliver the AAC+ streams on devices that don't natively support that format.
-AAC currently works in Safari but not other browsers, while Flash plays in most desktop browsers (Firefox, Chrome, Internet Explorer, Safari, etc.) but not all mobile devices.
+AAC+ currently works in Safari and Chrome but not all other browsers, while Flash plays in most desktop browsers (Firefox, Chrome, Internet Explorer, Safari, etc.) but not all mobile devices.
 But if you can listen to AAC or Flash - via the VPR Audio Player, your browser, or some other player - you may notice a richer sound at lower bit rates, especially with music.

 Live Stream URLs